 I am always here for my students, no matter what!
 This is my perseverance in reaching out!

-I am contemplating how I am to my bunch of learners and how I build a healthy relationship with them.
+I am contemplating how I am to my bunch of learners and how I build a healthy relationships with them.
 How do they look at me?
 How do they regard me?
-That I often ponder on the question, “Should a teacher be strict or friendly with students?”
+That I often ponder the question, “Should a teacher be strict or friendly with students?”

 Well, I just love the relationship we have built.
 Perhaps, I really appear as a teacher, a parent, and a friend to them.
 It’s my way of keeping them engaged and connected.

 Let me share with you how I came up with this impression of should a teacher be strict or friendly with students.

 Definitely, I am confident that my students and I share wonderful moments both inside and outside the classroom.

 Should a Teacher Be Strict or Friendly with Students?